Funding Information for Schools

 - Directly to the school

-- To an accredited agency ie: Kent Music
+- To an accredited agency ie: Kent Music.
+If you choose a Kent Music teacher you will not receive this funding directly.

 Key Stage 3/4